akshaybabloo/CPP-Notes/README.md

 }
 ```

-A C++ program can also be written like this (thought I wouldn't recommend it):
+A C++ program can also be written like this (though I wouldn't recommend it):

 ```cpp
 #include <cstdio>